hanimohsen31/Netflix-V.4-AIO/README.md

 * Confirmation email is sent to the user after signing up to activate the email.
 * When the user logging-in with wrong email or password, a wrong logging-in message is shown.
 * You can watch as many movies and series as you want until your subscription expires.
+* Both of movies and series are shown based on the categories.
+Many different types of categories are available.
+* Below each video, some description about the movie or series in addition to which category it belongs to.
 * You can like or dislike any video.
 * By clicking on like button of any video, it automatically added to your list.
+* Light and dark mode are available.